 Austria - Company Incorporation Guidance

-Austrian law knows certain strong formal requirements relative to the foundation of a GmbH and the change of the articles of association, the application for registration needs to be signed by the managing directors of the GmbH in front of a notary, a specimen sheet needs to be signed by the managing director , also in front of a notary; if the documents are signed in UK or certain other countries, an Apostille is required for these signatures.
+Austrian law has certain strong formal requirements relative to the foundation of a GmbH.
+The application for registration and a specimen sheet needs to be signed by the managing director of the GmbH in front of a notary.
+If the documents are signed in the UK or certain other countries, an Apostille is required for these signatures.

 The share capital needs to be paid into an Austrian bank account, opened in the name of the company; the bank will issue a certificate confirming that the share capital was paid and this is then presented to the commercial register.

-All duties, taxes and professional fees are included in our package and we pay the following, amongst others:
+All duties, taxes and professional fees are included in our package which includes payment of the following, amongst others: